Promotion excludes the following products:

 Charlotte Ree's Sticky Date Pudding With Rich Butterscotch Sauce

-One of the most brilliant parts of lockdown for me was the opportunity to get to know and build brilliant friendships with my neighbours.
-(Admittedly those friendships mostly involved me baking and feeding said neighbours copious amounts of cake, sometimes I even baked by request!)
-This sticky date pudding was created for a homesick Scotsman's birthday, served with a deliciously rich butterscotch sauce and topped with a dollop of cream.
+Back in 2020, one of the best parts of lockdown for me was the chance to get to know – and build brilliant friendships with – my neighbours.
+(Admittedly, those friendships mostly involved me baking and feeding them copious amounts of cake.
+Sometimes, I even baked by request!)

 Ingredients